 Click here to see a list of the top 20 cities that are building the largest apartments.

-Populous cities like Orlando, FL, Oklahoma City, OK or Charlotte, NC are also set on delivering more spacious apartments, with average apartment sizes of 981 sq. ft., 977 sq. ft. and 1,010 sq. ft., respectively.
+Populous cities like Orlando, FL, Oklahoma City, OK or Charlotte, NC are also set on upsizing and delivering more spacious apartments, with average apartment sizes of 981 sq. ft., 977 sq. ft. and 1,010 sq. ft., respectively.
 One reason for Orlando’s prosperous apartment market might be the fact that it’s appealing to digital nomads, experts say.
 The average age here is 37 years old, which is about five years younger than the average for the entire state.

 Represented by six of its cities, Florida is leading the way in building the largest apartments, with Sarasota planning to deliver apartments measuring 1,007 sq. ft., the sixth largest among all cities analyzed.